VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 Download data from the Scanner
 ------------------------------

 There are different ways of doing this.
 Files form our scanning sessions are generally automatically pushed to the Spinoza Centre's XNAT server.
-Below, you can find an explanation of how to get it off this server and on your local machine, but note that this process is not always super reliable.
-ALternatively, we tend to copy our data to the `FTP/projects` folder on the MRI console manually and than download it from the SC-FTP server with an FTP-client like Filezilla (linux) or Cyberduck (mac).
+Below, you can find an explanation of how to get it off this server and on your local machine, but note that this process is not always superreliable.
+Alternatively, we tend to copy our data to the `FTP/projects` folder on the MRI console manually and than download it from the SC-FTP server with an FTP-client like Filezilla (linux) or Cyberduck (mac).
 However you do it, you should end up with a DICOM folder in `/NHP_MRI/Data_dcm/<SUBJ>/<YYYYMMDD>`

 == From the XNAT server ===
 Go to the subject's directory, ex. /NHP_MRI/Data_raw/EDDY, and type:

     SCAN_DATE=20171231  # <- Scan session date